San Francisco Points of Interest

 On Frederick Street, across from Kezar Stadium, two mysterious Art Deco sisters, separated by three hundred feet, stand grandly aloof from their modest neighbors.

-They are all that remain of Polytechnic High School.
+They are all that remain of Polytechnic High School which once stood between them but was demolished in 1984.

 The new school was announced in the City and County of San Francisco Municipal Record, Vol. IV, No. 3, 19 January 1911: